mirochaj/ares/doc/example_pop_sps.rst

 There are many options for outputting photometry in addition to / instead of rest spectra.
 Contact me if you're interested in these features as they are not yet documented.

-Using the ``GalaxyEnsemble`` from within *ares*
+Using the ``GalaxyEnsemble`` from within *ARES*
 -----------------------------------------------
-In practice, you may want to leverage the features of the ``GalaxyEnsemble`` object from within an *ares* simualtion, e.g., the 21-cm signal, metagalactic gackground, or while modeling a population of galaxies and comparing to observed UV luminosity functions or stellar mass functions.
+In practice, you may want to leverage the features of the ``GalaxyEnsemble`` object from within an *ARES* simualtion, e.g., the 21-cm signal, metagalactic gackground, or while modeling a population of galaxies and comparing to observed UV luminosity functions or stellar mass functions.

 Once again, contact me if you're interested in these features as they are not yet documented.